 Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 3.1 Landlords must make it easy for residents to complain by providing different channels through which they can make a complaint.
 Landlords must consider their duties under the Equality Act 2010 and anticipate the needs and reasonable adjustments of residents who may need to access the complaints process.
-Y Complaints Policy (Section 5 and 10 refer) MRI hold information on disability and vulnerability which is taken into consideration at each touchpoint.
-Disability and vulnerability are considered when reporting a repair; details populate from MRI.
-As with all contacts the association welcomes any form of contact to suit the customer.
-Triaging when a complaint is received will determine if a visit is required.
-The complaints policy needs an Equalities Impact Assessment undertaking 3.2 Residents must be able to raise their complaints in any way and with any member of staff.
+Y Complaints Policy (Section 5 and 10) MRI hold information on disability and vulnerability which is taken into consideration at each touchpoint.
+Equality Impact Assessment • Disability and vulnerability are considered when triaging the complaint to establish is any support needs are required and to determine if a visit would be beneficial 3.2 Residents must be able to raise their complaints in any way and with any member of staff.
 All staff must be aware of the complaints process and be able to pass details of the complaint to the appropriate person within the landlord.
-Y Complaints Policy (Section 1 and 4 refers) Reinforced in staff training programme and training document provided to all staff 3.3 High volumes of complaints must not be seen as a negative, as they can be indicative of a well-publicised and accessible complaints process.
+Y Complaints Policy (Section 1 and 4) Reinforced in staff training programme and training document provided to all staff 3.3 High volumes of complaints must not be seen as a negative, as they can be indicative of a well-publicised and accessible complaints process.
 Low complaint volumes are potentially a sign that residents are unable to complain.
-Y Reinforced in staff training to identify dissatisfaction and know how to act and log these Complaints reports are produced quarterly for Board and publicised on the website.
-Complaints is a standing agenda item on team meetings, contractor meetings, and builder/managing agents meetings.
+Y Reinforced in staff training to identify dissatisfaction and know how to act and log these All staff are trained to log service requests Complaints reports are produced quarterly for Board and publicised on the website.
+Complaints is a standing agenda item on team meeting, contractor meetings, and builder/managing agents meeting.
 How to make a complaint is visible on the website and promoted through social media; newsletters; surveys.
 3.4 Landlords must make their complaint policy available in a clear and accessible format for all residents.
-This will detail the two-stage process, what will happen at each stage, and the timeframes for responding.
-The policy must also be published on the landlord's website. Υ Complaints Policy and process is available on the website and published in quarterly newsletters and Facebook.
-The process is attached to acknowledgement letters; and stage 1 and 2 letters 3.5 The policy must explain how the landlord will publicise details of the complaints policy, including information about the Ombudsman and this Code.
-Y Complaint Policy (Section 8 refers) Dedicated webpage for complaints with links to the Housing Ombudsman 3.6 Landlords must give residents the opportunity to have a representative deal with their complaint on their behalf, and to be represented or accompanied at any meeting with the landlord.
-Y Complaints Policy (Section 4.5 refers) The complaints policy needs an Equalities Impact Assessment undertaking 3.7 Landlords must provide residents with information on their right to access the Ombudsman service and how the individual can engage with the Ombudsman about their complaint.
-Y The reference to the Housing Ombudsman is provided in the Complaints Policy (Section 6.7); the complaints process; and on each letter/email during the complaints process.
-Link to the Housing Ombudsman is on the website complaints page
+This will detail the two stage process, what will happen at each stage, and the timeframes for responding.
+The policy must also be published on the landlord's website.
+Y Complaints Policy and process is available on the website and link provided in quarterly newsletters and Facebook.
+Complaints process and form incorporated residents feedback The complaints process is attached to acknowledgement letters; and stage 1 and 2 letters Involve residents when reviewing the policy.

+3.5 The policy must explain how the landlord will publicise details of the complaints policy, including information about the Ombudsman and this Code.
+Y Complaints Policy (Section 8) Dedicated webpage for complaints with links to the Housing Ombudsman 3.6 Landlords must give residents the opportunity to have a representative deal with their complaint on their behalf, and to be represented or accompanied at any meeting with the landlord.
+Y Complaints Policy (Section 4.5) Equality Impact Assessment 3.7 Landlords must provide residents with information on their right to access the Ombudsman service and how the individual can engage with the Ombudsman about their complaint.
+Y Complaints Policy (Section 6.7) On the website with link to the HOS The complaints process; Acknowledgement letters Stage 1 and 2 letters